Most companies don't have a reproductive mental health strategy.

 The gap between what you think is happening and what's actually happening is where the damage lives.

 Your managers hear "I'm going through fertility treatments" and freeze.
 Your leave policies technically exist but nobody's sure what they actually cover.
 Your postpartum return-to-work process is "welcome back, here's your laptop."
-Your perimenopause support is nonexistent, and the people affected are your most senior women.

 None of this is malicious.
 Most of it is invisible.
 That's what makes it so expensive.